Getting overdraft protection

 Other bank accounts

-You may be able to link your bank account to another bank account within the same financial institution.
-Your financial institution will then cover the amount of the transaction by transferring money from the bank account with funds in it.
+Your financial institution will cover the amount of the transaction by transferring money from the account that has funds.

-If your linked bank account doesn’t have enough money, the financial institution may deny the transaction or charge you an NSF fee.
+If your linked account doesn’t have enough money, the financial institution may:

 Credit cards

-You may be able to link your bank account to a credit card.
-Your financial institution will then cover banking transactions by taking a cash advance from your linked credit card.
+Your financial institution will cover transactions by taking a cash advance from your linked credit card.

 The interest rate for cash advances is usually higher than the regular interest rate for a credit card.